Lamb Wraps

 .

-The lamb I used in this recipe was from a pot-roasted leg of lamb which gave us a huge amount of lamb leftovers.
+The lamb I used in this recipe was from a pot-roasted leg of lamb which gave us a huge amount of lamb leftovers which went into this meal and a lamb curry.

 Lamb leftovers

-Lamb meat leftovers can be kept for 3 to 4 days in the fridge, as long as they are properly stored.
-So unless you are going to freeze them, you should finish them in that time-space.
+Lamb meat leftovers can be kept for 3-4 days in the fridge, when properly stored.
+So unless you are going to freeze them, you should finish them in that time space.
 This simple recipe is a perfect way to do that.

-When the meat has been cooked, and in my case, already pulled from the bone, it seems to be quite hard and dry, when it has been in the fridge for a while.
+When the meat has been cooked and already pulled from the bone, it seems to be quite hard and dry.
+Especially when it has been in the fridge for a while.

 So how best to reheat cold cooked lamb?

-To reheat the cooked lamb I had available, I tried two methods – heating in the pan on the stove and in the microwave.
-The meat had already been removed from the bone when it was warm and succulent, but it did seem to be drier now after being in the fridge.
+To reheat the cooked lamb I had available, I tried two methods.
+1 – heating in the pan on the stove and 2- in the microwave.
+I had removed the meat from the bone when it was warm and succulent.
+But after a day it did seem to be drier after being in the fridge.

 I found that heating in the pan, although giving a nice crispy edge to the meat, and softening it up, still leaves you with slightly dry pieces of meat.